look forward to reviewing your idea in writing, first. The best first step is

 that is provided, a meeting may be called to discuss the proposed

 initiative in greater detail.

-It will take a few months; and, it could take as long as a full academic year.
+We aim to provide a response within a semester.
+It could take longer to reach an agreement, if a proposal is accepted.
 The length of time in assessment depends on the scope or complexity of the initiative being proposed, and if the programming is addressing an identified educational need prioritized by the TDSB.

 do not need to submit a partnership proposal.
 Individuals involved in